gregory-marton/DynamicPoissonFactorization/README.md

    See the lastFM files in `dat/`.
 To use this dataset you will first need to uncompress the data files (e.g., for train.tsv.gz `gunzip train.tsv.gz` and similarly with validation.tsv.gz and test.tsv.gz)

+   The fields are `user_id`, `item_id`, `rating`, `time`.

+   The validation and test files must not contain `user_id`s not present in training.

+   The -tpl option's units are actually whatever units the numeric time field is in.
+E.g. seconds or millis depending on the timestamp format.

 2. Running the command.
 We recommend running dynnormprec using the following options: